paritytech/substrate/srml/contract/COMPLEXITY.md

 The actual complexity of invocation depends on the underlying VM.
 Wasmi will reserve a relatively large chunk of memory for the stack before execution of the code, although it's of constant size.

-The size of the arguments and the return value depends on the exact function in question and typically can be considered as constant.
+The size of the arguments and the return value depends on the exact function in question, but can be considered as constant.

-**complexity**: Memory and computational complexity *typically* can be considered as a constant.
+**complexity**: Memory and computational complexity can be considered as a constant.

 ### Call from the guest to the supervisor